Lord and Lady Alva’s Georgian House: The Special Inventories

 The Lamonts of Charlotte Square would have found much to envy in their near neighbours’ collection of silver.
 First listed was an epergne with its own wainscot case.
 This was followed by a bread basket, several sets of candlesticks and candle snuffers, mustard and pepper boxes, cups and tumblers, three sets of a dozen dining knives, forks, and spoons, serving spoons of various types including gravy spoons, sets of desert spoons, and additional dozen of ‘three pronged forks all silver’, and a dozen ‘silver handled knives’.
 Serving implements included a ‘fish trowel’, a ‘Carving knife and fork’, and a ‘pair of sugar tongs’ to go with ‘a sugar spoon, one sauce [spoon] [and] thirteen tea spoons’.[8]

 The plated articles were candlesticks and snuffers found throughout the house.
 In all, the silver and silver plate was valued at just over 354 pounds with a weight of 945 ounces.
 (Just over 59 pounds or just under 27 kilograms.)
-The Trustees admitted that these metal items ‘did belong to Lord Alva’ rather than to Lady Alva.[9]
+The Trustees admitted that these metal items ‘did belong to Lord Alva’ rather than to his wife.[9]

 The Alvas also had an extensive collection of paintings and prints.
 See Lord and Lady Alva’s Georgian House: Paintings and Prints